doerayme1224-bot/cell_phone_churning/README.md

 ## PART 2: Exploratory Data Analysis (EDA)
 #### Visual 1:
 ![Heatmap](visuals/Correlations_of_Target_and_Features.png)
-this is a Hetmap which shows the correlation coeficients of all the features with the target variable `churn`.
+this is a Heatmap which shows the correlation coefficients of all the features with the target variable `churn`.
 Important as it helps us decide which features to use for modeling

 ---
 #### Visual 2:
 ![Countplot](visuals/Number_of_Churns.png)
-shows the number of individuals, based on wether they did or did not churn on their cellphone provider.
+shows the number of individuals, based on whether they did or did not churn on their cellphone provider.
 Shows us that the vast-majority of people do not churn on their cell phone providers

 ---
 #### Visual 3: